LazyAGI/LazyLLM/docs/en/Cookbook/robot.md

 chat = lazyllm.TrainableModule('internlm2-chat-7b')
 ```

-- `TrainableModule` is a core module of LazyLLM, which is very powerful and capable of pre-training, fine-tuning, and model deployment.
+- [TrainableModule][lazyllm.module.TrainableModule] is a core module of LazyLLM, which is very powerful and capable of pre-training, fine-tuning, and model deployment.
 Here we are only concerned with its deployment capabilities.
 At least one model name must be specified when using it.
 - `internlm2-chat-7b` is the model we are using in this example.
 There are three ways to specify a model in LazyLLM:
     - Specify the exact model name (e.g., 'internlm2-chat-7b' here): LazyLLM will automatically download the model from the internet;
     - Specify the exact model name (e.g., 'internlm2-chat-7b') + set the environment variable `export LAZYLLM_MODEL_PATH="/path/to/modelzoo"`: LazyLLM will then find the model at `path/to/modelazoo/internlm2-chat-7b/`;